robfallows/robfallows.github.io/_posts/2015-12-17-writing-an-oauth-2-handler.markdown

 OAuth is a way of providing access to third party application resources (such as Facebook) from a user written application (such as a Meteor app).
 For example, we can use Facebook's OAuth service to enable our Meteor app to gain access to a user's email address.

-OAuth is an *authorization* service, rather than *authentication* service.
+OAuth is an *authorization* service, rather than an *authentication* service.
 Nonetheless, it's common practice to use OAuth as a means of authenticating users to your application.

 There are advantages to this: